SparkOfCode/TINYRadio9/README.md

 - //#define USE_ENCODER_TUNE_SM in include/tinyDefs.h

 ### External DAC
-If you prefer a stereo line out connection, you can use an external DAC (encoder).
-I tested with the [DAC board from Adafruit]https://www.adafruit.com/product/3678 but there are several other options.
+If you prefer a stereo line out connection, you can use an external DAC (decoder).
+I tested with the [DAC board from Adafruit](https://www.adafruit.com/product/3678) but there are several other options.
 - Connect external DAC to VCC and GND.
 The I2S interface is connected to GPIO 11, 12 and 13.
 - #define USE_EXTERNAL_DAC in lib/AudioTask/src/audiotask.cpp